tatymoly/javascript_pocket_dictionary/javascript.md

 ### 9. Callbacks

-Is the most most fundamental async pattern in javascript.
+It's the most fundamental async pattern in javascript.
 These are functions that will be executed once some other instruction has been done.

 ### 10. Callback hell